mdonegan91/cookierecipe/README.md

 ## Description

-_A test website for working with HCSS_
+_A test website for working with HTML_

 ## Setup/Installation Requirements